kupl/SeamFuzz-Artifact/INSTALL.md

 We modified some parts of FuzzBench to evaluate some benchmark programs (objdump, infotocap, podofopdfinfo, magma_libxml2_xmllint) as follows:
 ```
 fuzzbench
-└── requirements.txt : modify some parts of the requirements.txt to make it work on > python3.9
 └── experiment
 |   └── measurer
 |       └── run_coverage.py : "do_coverage_run" function is modified to properly evaluate some benchmark programs
 └── fuzzers
 |   └── afl
-|      |    └── fuzzer.py         : "run_afl_fuzz" function is modified to properly evaluate some benchmark programs
+|   └── fuzzer.py         : "run_afl_fuzz" function is modified to properly evaluate some benchmark programs
-       |
-       └── aflpp : "build.Dockerfile" is modified to make the version of "AFL++" be the same as the one of SeamFuzz
+|   └── aflpp : "build.Dockerfile" is modified to make the version of "AFL++" be the same as the one of SeamFuzz
-       |
-       └── aflppmopt : "build.Dockerfile" is modified to make the version of "AFL++" be the same as the one of SeamFuzz
+|   └── aflppmopt : "build.Dockerfile" is modified to make the version of "AFL++" be the same as the one of SeamFuzz
+...
 ```
 If the users want to evaluate our fuzzers on the FuzzBench framework from original git, please modify the files above.